Chriisbrown/C-exercises/MiniProject/final_program/README.txt

 Readme for compling the track finder algorithm and associated classes

+C++11 is needed for this compilation.

-run make in the desired directory.
+Run make in the desired directory.
 The ROOT libraries are needed as is a working g++ compiler Ensure both the onetrack.raw and manytracks.raw are in the desired directory

 This will compile to a executable called track_finder.exe